 - Dachshund may be hunching or walking around with their tail between their legs (depressed).

-- Barking and whining a lot
+- Barking and whining a lot and making weird noises.

 - Runny/red eyes, swollen or dry eyes, or itchy eyes.